cyrillbolliger/conditional-featured-image/README.txt

 2. Frontend

 == Changelog ==

+= 2.9.0 =
+* Added filter to bypass the in_the_loop() test so the plugin can be made compatible with themes that load the featured image outside the main loop.

 = 2.8.2 =
 * Fixed bug that was hiding the featured image in the latest posts widget.
 Props to @molcsa for pointing this out.
 * Updated dependencies